Christmas Markets of Nuremburg

 Day 0 Leave Portland

-Hotel: NH Collection Munchen Bavaria (152.24 EUR/Night) Right near train station
+Hotel: NH Collection Munchen Bavaria (152.24 EUR/Night) Right near central train station

 Day 2